andresromerouy/DataSciInPractice24/Examples/[UM-03E] Example - Bay Wheels data.md

    ...: rides['member'] = rides['user_type'] == 'member'
 ```

-Now, we group by hour and aggregate with the function `sum()`.
-To get a cleaner picture, we include only the columns which are relevant for the rest of this example.
+Next, we group by hour and aggregate with the function `sum()`.
+To get a cleaner picture, we include only the columns that are relevant for the rest of the example.
 Note the double bracketing, which is needed, since the columns included have to be specified as a list.

 ```
 In [10]: df = rides[['hour', 'casual', 'member']].groupby(by='hour').sum()